Skip to main content

 Blackland Prairie Clay Challenges

 The dominant soil type in Wylie is Blackland Prairie clay, sometimes called "black gumbo" by locals.
 This soil contains high concentrations of smectite clay minerals that expand significantly when wet and contract when dry.
-USDA soil surveys of Houston Black clay (the Texas state soil in this classification) show cracks more than 4 inches wide and 12 inches deep that remain open 90 to 150 days per year during dry conditions.
 In practical terms, this means:

 • Percolation rates are extremely slow, often less than one inch per hour

-• Conventional drain fields frequently fail because wastewater can't filter through the soil
+• Conventional drain fields frequently fail because effluent can't filter through the soil

 • Seasonal soil movement can crack pipes and shift tank connections